 |---|---|---|

-| Classic 2D Circular | A circle divided into colored sectors | Most reports and dashboards |
+| Classic 2D pie chart | Flat circle divided into colored sectors | Most reports and dashboards |

-| Donut chart | Same as the previous one, but with a hole in the center | When you want to display a key KPI in the empty space |
+| Donut chart | Same as above but with a hole in the center | When you want to show a central KPI in the empty space |

-| 3D Circular | Adds visual depth to the graph | Executive presentations, even though they distort perception |
+| 3D pie chart | Adds visual depth to the chart | Executive presentations, although it distorts perception |

-| Pie of Pie | One sector expands in a second pie chart | When there are small categories that require more detail |
+| Pie of pie | One sector expands into a second pie chart | When there are small categories that need detail |

 Basic data structure